Huxelerate/huxon-containerized-sensors-examples/README.md

 Note that the architecture type can be provided as a build argument, and it needs to match the target architecture, where the module will run.
 E.g. a raspberry is based on ARM, therefore ARCH_TYPE needs to be `arm32v7`.

 You may now push the docker image to your private/public registry and use it within the [Huxon platform](https://huxon.huxelerate.it/), when defining the corresponding containerized sensor.

+#### Containerized Sensor for Huxon

+To integrate a custom module within the Huxon platform as a Containerized Sensor, you need to make sure that the module outputs the data on the dedicated output channel, which is `sensoroutput`.